 - 1. Weekly handouts/posts on Canvas substitute for a course packet - 2.
 There is no required text.
-I am in the early stage of planning to write one, hopefully by the end of 2023.
+I am in the early stage of planning to write one, at some stage.
 Here are a few references you can look at in the meanwhile to get inspired or informed:

 The Ministry of the Future: this is cli-fi (climate fiction) novel that anticipates a near future with rampant climate change.
-The book is a work of fiction but it proposes economic theories, technical solutions, and political changes to address the challenge of climate change.
-The book is not directly related to the coursework but it might help motivate why the study of climate change is important.
+The book is a work of fiction, but it proposes economic theories, technical solutions, and political changes to address the challenge of climate change.
+The book is not directly related to the coursework, but it might help motivate why the study of climate change is important.